 A drier than normal winter and dry season decreases the likelihood and frequency of severe weather events such as tornadoes, flooding, strong winds and hail, but does not totally eliminate them.
-During the La Niña of 2016-2017, 3 tornadoes were observed in SE Florida (January and March).
+During the most recent La Niña of 2022-2023 a strong EF-2 tornado affected Palm Beach Gardens and North Palm Beach in April, which occurred less than 2 weeks after the historic and catastrophic Ft.
+Lauderdale flood event.
+During the 2016-2017 La Niña, 3 tornadoes were observed in SE Florida (January and March).
 Also, as noted previously, a few strong cold snaps and freezes typically occur during La Niña winters, such as was the case in January 2022, even though the average temperatures over an extended period may be higher than normal.

 Stay tuned to local media, NOAA Weather Radio and the National Weather Service South Florida website at weather.gov/southflorida for the latest weather information, including outlooks and forecasts of significant storm events.
-You can also visit our Facebook and Twitter pages for the latest weather information.
+You can also visit our Facebook and X pages for the latest weather information.